AraBlocks/tortuga/README.md

 - [ ] **repl:** neo-repl ideas, a command-line style prompt in a page that can show form elements, and runs a command app in the same process with close and refresh
 - [ ] **markup:** really simple markup becomes page ui

-Intentionally avoiding:

-- big, complex and/or complicated, hyper-automatic and megacool build and deploy pipelines
-- local webserver
-- webpack
-- live update

 ## Opinion

 I love [boilerplates](https://github.com/electron/electron-quick-start) (rather than [CLIs](https://www.electronforge.io/)).